-- Align with community development objectives, goals, strategies, master plans and/ or programmatic initiatives that are created and held in common among the three communities. - Be developed jointly among the three communities, sharing efforts and services to the greatest degree feasible, and potentially including a joint community/economic development organization to provide leadership. - Support the intention of creating and maintaining visually attractive communities. - Whenever possible, support local entrepreneurship and small business. - Whenever possible, involve, include and support the goals of existing businesses and established community institutions and non-profits, including the Highlands Partnership Network, which strives to foster communication among community groups, and Faith Community Partners (FCP), which is in the process of rehabilitating some structures in Tarentum, developing a Neighborhood Partnership Program and creating a Community Development Corporation. - Recognize that redevelopment of deteriorated residential properties can forestall disinvestment in the community by interrupting a vicious cycle. - Align with a related multi-municipal plan to address commercial and residential property deterioration and blight. - Update the communities' zoning districts and ordinances. - Respond to the needs of residents who do not have transportation access to food, goods and services. - Capitalize on existing assets of the communities, such as the Allegheny Riverfront, municipal parks, and a sidewalk network and other active transportation infrastructure. - Recognize and strive to resolve the friction that can occur between communities if one is "holding out" for the kind of development it believes enhances community character but another is seeking development of any sort as quickly as possible to generate revenue.
+- Align with community development objectives, goals, strategies, master plans and/ or programmatic initiatives that are created and held in common among the three communities, working with the new Community Development Corporation created by Faith Community Partners (FCP Services Inc.). - Be developed jointly among the three communities, sharing efforts and services to the greatest degree feasible, and potentially including a joint community/economic development organization to provide leadership. - Support the intention of creating and maintaining visually attractive communities. - Whenever possible, support local entrepreneurship and small business. - Whenever possible, involve, include and support the goals of existing businesses and established community institutions and non-profits, including the Highlands Partnership Network, which strives to foster communication among community groups, and Faith Community Partners, which is in the process of rehabilitating some structures in Tarentum, developing a Neighborhood Partnership Program and has created a Community Development Corporation. - Recognize that rehabilitation of deteriorated residential properties can forestall disinvestment in the community by interrupting a vicious cycle. - Align with a related multi-municipal plan to address commercial and residential property deterioration and blight. - Update the communities' zoning districts and ordinances. - Respond to the needs of residents who do not have transportation access to food, goods and services. - Capitalize on existing assets of the communities, such as the Allegheny Riverfront, municipal parks, and a sidewalk network and other active transportation infrastructure. - Recognize and strive to resolve the friction that can occur between communities if one is "holding out" for the kind of development it believes enhances community character but another is seeking development of any sort as quickly as possible to generate revenue.